PeDiot/twitter-inflation-perception/README.md

 ## Data collection

 The first step lies in defining the data collection strategy.
 After having tested multiple solutions like `Twint` and `tweepy`, we have to cope with technical issues and/or limitations.
-When looking for other alternatives, the [`Scweet`](https://pypi.org/project/Scweet/) fits our expectations as it is a simple and unlimited Twitter scraper with python which enables query by keywords over a given period of time.
+Fortunately, the [`Scweet`](https://pypi.org/project/Scweet/) library fits our expectations as it is a simple and unlimited Twitter scraper with python which enables query by keywords over a given period of time.
 It is decided to query tweets from 2020 to 2022 for the following keywords, sorted by lexical field:

 | ECONOMICAL TERMS  |  PRICES | CHEAP  | EXPENSIVE  | INSTITUTIONS  | ENGLISH  |
 |---|---|---|---|---|---|